 Through the raw physical decay of the film itself more than the ghoulish behind-the-scenes stories, we get the sense that Herzog is as unmerciful and controlling as Pizzaro himself.
 Furthermore, his greatest victim may have been himself, as lost in the jungles as his subject for this film.
 For every second his slowly meandering camera spends moving away from his principle humans and exploring every facet of the Amazon, capturing something at once there and not-there, we wonder is he’s been subsumed by the jungle’s “voodoo”, as he referred to it, that intangible mood and evocation that casts a spell on those who enter it and refuses to let go.
 Herzog is famous for his ability to make a film about anything, but his films all share one key element: they’re about a passion, his characters’, and his own.
 He finds something he wants to learn about, and he makes a movie in the process, if only to prove that he can, to prove that he can step where Pizarro stepped.
 This film isn’t, nor was it ever, about a jungle.
 It’s about fanaticism curdled into monomania kindled into frenzy, Pizarro’s and Herzog’s, and it’s about a gasping, living, breathing void ready to test that raw human emotion and swallow it up.
 We’re not only amazed Herzog came out on the other side.
 We’re unsure of it.

-In the ’70s, no filmmaker tackled the transcendent physicality of nature with more affective force than Tarkovsky, but Aguirre is Herzog’s ultimate refutation, the ultimate proof that he is Tarkovsky’s negative mirror-image.
-If Tarkovsky dreams of a world where humans and nature coexist in blissful meditation, conjuring a worldview that cracks the materialistic paint of human society, Herzog summons a nature that could not care less about us, and he a conjures a conception of humanity that is frighteningly unwilling to even grant nature an inch of respect.
+In the ’70s, no filmmaker tackled the transcendent physicality of nature with more affective force than Tarkovsky, but Aguirre is Herzog’s ultimate refutation, the ultimate proof that he may be Tarkovsky’s negative mirror-image.
+If Tarkovsky dreams of a world where humans and nature coexist in blissful meditation, conjuring a worldview that cracks the materialistic paint of human society, Herzog summons a nature that could not care less about us, and he materializes a conception of humanity that is frighteningly unwilling to even grant nature an inch of respect.
 But, for Herzog at least, nature takes a mile anyway, and swallows us in it.